Maintaining the Health of our Students

-As Manassas City Public Schools (MCPS) returns to in-person learning in a hybrid model, it will follow the Centers for Disease Control (CDC) guidelines for schools to help mitigate the risk of spreading COVID-19 and other communicable illnesses.
+As Manassas City Public Schools (MCPS) returns to in-person learning, it will follow the Centers for Disease Control (CDC) guidelines for schools to help mitigate the risk of spreading COVID-19 and other communicable illnesses.
 MCPS will work collaboratively with state and local health officials to determine implementation and adjustments that meet the unique needs of our community and fluid guidance from health officials.

 The Virginia Department of Health has developed CDC based resources to help schools evaluate a child who has symptoms of a COVID-19-like illness or exposure to COVID-19.
 MCPS staff utilize these materials when determining if a child should stay home.
 If your child has symptoms of an illness or is recovering from an illness/injury, be sure to check with the school nurse BEFORE sending your child to school.

 - BEFORE school each and every day, MCPS students/families must monitor the health and wellness of those attending in-person.

 - Alert the school nurse if your child: